Sacramento Child Support Attorney

 Note that the parent requesting the modification will still have a legal obligation to pay the original amount until a judge issues a new order.
 Switching to a lower amount without a court order can put the paying spouse in arrears.
 This can ultimately lead to legal penalties, such as wage garnishment or being held in contempt of court.
 If your ex-spouse altered how much he or she pays you in child support without an official court order, contact an attorney from the Boyd Law Firm for assistance.
 You may have to take your ex-spouse to court to recover the missing payments.

 How Can We Help You?

 Child support issues can arise long after the resolution of child custody.
-Your child should have the best opportunities possible after a divorce, and your family attorney at Boyd Law in Sacramento can help.
+Your child should have the best opportunities possible after a divorce, and your family lawyer at Boyd Law in Sacramento can help.
 We have the expertise and experience needed to help you navigate California child support laws.
 Whether you are going through a divorce right now or you are having trouble with enforcement, let us know.
-We will work hard to make sure your kids have essential financial support.
-Contact us today for a free child support case evaluation.
+Our child support attorneys will work hard to make sure your kids have essential financial support.
+Contact our law offices today for a free child support case evaluation.